bernhardAxonIvy/doc/source/engine-guide/configuration/index.rst

 * **External Security System**:
   Used to synchronize users from a name and directory service such as Active Directory.
 The example below shows a simple connection to an Active Directory.
-  Have a look at the :ref:`configuration-file-reference` for all supported name and directory services and further settings.
+  Have a look at the :ref:`ivy-securitysystem-yaml` for all supported name and directory services and further settings.

   .. literalinclude:: includes/ivy-securitysystem.yaml